Sign in

 Hey Greg,

-A few months ago, we discussed all different sorts of rails and rollers before deciding that what Gerald designed was perfect for our needs.
-You might be interested in reading some of the posts here
+A few months ago, we debated various rails and rollers before concluding Gerald's design was perfect for our needs.
+You might find some posts here informative:

 http://www.mechmate.com/forums/forumdisplay.php?f=6

-The short version is that wood swells and contracts so rails and rollers that are more accurate than what we have are really unnecessary and simply add to the cost of building this router.
+The short version is that wood swells and contracts, so more accurate rails and rollers aren't necessary and add to the cost.

 smreish

-...and I will sit quietly sipping coffee while applauding Doug on a polite, yet accurate response to the linear rail item.
-As a footnote, I actually have moved to the MechMate machine "because" of the rail system and to get away from a VXB, Thompson or other round linear rail. ...back to keeping it simple in florida.:cool:
+...and I'll sit quietly sipping coffee while applauding Doug's polite, accurate response to the linear rail question.
+I've moved to the MechMate machine because of the rail system, moving away from VXB, Thomson, or other round linear rails. ...back to keeping it simple in Florida.:cool:

 Marc Shlaes